nilshilmarn/PRO1/README.md

 - **L09**: Loops with graphics
 - **L10**: Classes and objects
 - **L11**: Project: dice game
+- **L13**: Classes and objects

 Each folder contains exercises tailored to the corresponding lecture's topics, gradually increasing in complexity to challenge your understanding and skills.